34 Best Bagless Canister Vacuums of June 2019

 - Weight and dimensions: The canister typically roles behind you on wheels while you clean, which makes it much lighter when you vacuum.
 It’s also not the heaviest vacuum when you have to carry it up the stairs or when you’re moving it around.
 Usually it’ll weigh between 10-20 lbs.
 The heavier ones will typically have stronger suction power.

-- Price range: $50-$250 depending on your budget.
+- Price range: $50-$500+ depending on your budget.
 You can get a nice vacuum for $100 and above, just make sure to read reviews before deciding on one.
+Some of the best models cost way over $500 though, and depending on your needs, you might want to consider splurging.
+If you’re suffering from allergies or have a very large house, it might be worth the investment.

 - Saves money as you don’t have to buy bags